 Qualifications and Experience:

-Minimum of a High School Diploma with at least 2 years of Higher Education or certification in a technical discipline or HSE2 specialization, with one year experience in this field.
+Minimum of a High School Diploma with at least 2 years of Higher Education or certification in a technical discipline or HSE2 specialization, with five years experience in this field.

 Rigor, interpersonal skills, autonomy, synthetic thinking, coordination and coaching skills;